 The lifetime allowance for pension savings reduced from £1.5 million to £1.25 million on 6 April 2014.
-If your pension savings was more than £1.25 million on or after this date, you may be able to apply to protect your savings under the Individual Protection 2014 (IP2014) and Fixed Protection 2014 (FP2014) schemes.
-This guide explains these schemes and how to apply for pension savings protection.
+If your pension savings totalled more than £1.25 million on or after this date, you may have applied to protect your savings under the Individual Protection 2014 (IP2014) and Fixed Protection 2014 (FP2014) schemes.
+This guide explains these schemes.

 Individual Protection 2014